Political Science (PSC)

 3, 3/0

-Prerequisites: Upper-division status and successful completion of English basic skills competency requirement; PSC 101 or PSC 103.
+Prerequisites: Junior or senior standing or instructor permission.
 The institutional and human force of story in race/sex/politics; legitimizing myths of the U.S. political system; limits to the achievement of consensus in group values and politics; standpoints of race/sex/political privilege and disadvantage; difficulties posed to the regime by the refusal of consent; and the transformation and assumption by citizens of self-government.
 Offered spring only.

 PSC 389 TOPICS IN POLITICAL SCIENCE